 Freezing point = -62 °F

-Hydrogen peroxide comes in 30- or 55-gal drums.
-Also large tankers.
+Hydrogen peroxide comes in 30- or 55-gal drums and in bulk in large tankers.

 Sodium hypochlorite NaOCl

 Sold in aqueous solution - "bleach".
 Available chlorine = measure of oxidizing power of active chlorine compared to elemental chlorine.
 This is not the same as concentration.
 5.25 percent NaOCl has 5.0 percent available chlorine.

 Sold as 12 percent solution in 40 percent sodium hydroxide

 Density is 1.4 g/ml

 Sulfur Dioxide and Ferrous Sulfate are also reduction agents.